Skip to content

 No, not in the full whole-food sense.
 Greens powder can add useful powdered greens, but it is not the same as eating whole vegetables.
 It cannot fully provide the water, volume, texture, chewing, fullness and broad food matrix of real vegetables.

 This does not mean greens powder is pointless.
 It means the job is different.
-Vegetables are food.
-Greens powder is a supplement.
-The most realistic routine is not greens powder vs real vegetables.
+Vegetables are the base.
+Greens powder is the helper.
+The most realistic routine is not greens powder or vegetables.
 It is whole vegetables most of the time, with greens powder as a convenient extra when it helps you stay consistent.

 When Greens Powder Can Be Useful